BENIN / BOUKOMBÉ

 The House of Koni

-A quiet entrance into one family, one village, and the small human gestures that remain after a journey.
+A quiet entrance into one family, one village, and the small human gestures that stayed with me after the journey.

 WOMEN / MEMORY / HOUSE